Nobel Literature prize award postponed amid turmoil over sex scandal

 “Their decision underscores the seriousness of the situation and will help safeguard the long-term reputation of the Nobel Prize,” the Foundation said in statement.

-Arcane rules that make appointments for life have so far meant that the 18 Academy members have not been able to technically resign.
-But Swedish King Carl XVI Gustaf said last month he would change the rules, making it possible to bring in new members.
+Arcane rules that make appointments for life have so far meant that the 18 Academy members have not been able to technically resign and the body had already been decimated even before the recent string of defections.

+Two members had ceased participating in the Academy’s work over its initial refusal to explicitly condemn a fatwa issued by Ayatollah Ruhollah Khomeini calling on Muslims to kill British-Indian author Salman Rushdie because of perceived blasphemy in his novel “The Satanic Verses”.

+The Swedish King this week changed the rules, making it possible to appoint new members.

 Reporting by Simon Johnson, Niklas Pollard, Johan Sennero and Esha Vaish; Editing by Richard Balmforth